Canon EOS M50 setup guide with tips and tricks

 If this is turned on, you’ll see an explanation of every element in the Menu system through a pop-up box at the bottom of the screen.

 My Menu allows you to build your own menus.
 You can add all your most used Menu functions to this page like Format for instance.
 Adding favourite functions to this menu means that you’ll be able to access them quicker than having to browse through the entire Menu system.

-The EOS M50 is a fantastic mirrorless camera, and as you might have noticed there are many features hidden inside the Menu system.
-If you have any questions, feel free to ask them in the comment section below.
+The Canon M50 is a fantastic mirrorless camera, and as you might have noticed, there are many features hidden inside the Menu system.
+If you have questions, ask them in the comment section below.
 Happy shooting!